eisenzopf/qsip_specification/qsip_v1.0.md

 ### 9.1.
 ERROR Message Type

-QSIP uses a dedicated ERROR message (Section 5.22) to report issues.
+QSRP uses a dedicated ERROR message (Section 5.22) to report issues.
 This message includes a numeric code, a reason phrase, and optional details.

 ### 9.2.
 Error Codes